knative/docs/docs/serving/using-a-custom-domain.md

 # Configuring domain names

 You can customize the domain of an individual Knative Service, or set a global default domain for all Services created on a cluster.
-The fully qualified domain name for a route by default is `{route}.{namespace}.example.com`.
+The fully qualified domain name for a route by default is `{route}.{namespace}.svc.cluster.local`.

 ## Configuring a domain for a single Knative Service